el-tor/chutney/eltor/readme.md

 5. You might need to turn off your firewall or allow the relays thru

-6. Configure you local network card to allow the relays to have unique loopback addresses. on mac (run `nic.sh`) for ip range 127.0.0.10-127.0.0.18
+6. Configure you local network card to allow the relays to have unique loopback addresses. on mac (run `nic.sh` and `fw.sh`) for ip range 127.0.0.10-127.0.0.18
 ```
 sudo ifconfig lo0 alias 127.0.0.10 netmask 0xff000000
 ```

+7. If this is your first running chutney bootstrap the network `./chutney configure networks/basic-min`

-7. Now set the torrc config for the Tor Browser to use chutney config
+8. Now set the torrc config for the Tor Browser to use chutney config
 ```
 code ~/Library/Application\ Support/TorBrowser-Data/Tor/torrc
 ```
 check out the `tor-browser-sample-torrc` file in this directory

-8. then run `eltor/start.sh`
+9. then run `eltor/start.sh`

-9. after you are done run `eltor/stop.sh`
+10. after you are done run `eltor/stop.sh`

-10. You can run `eltor/restart.sh` to restart the tor chutney testnet and clear debug logs
+11. You can run `eltor/restart.sh` to restart the tor chutney testnet and clear debug logs

-11. This should open the tor browser.
+12. This should open the tor browser.

-12. Make sure you have valid preimage and payhash configs in the torrc config here `cat ~/Library/Application\ Support/TorBrowser-Data/Tor/torrc`
+13. Make sure you have valid preimage and payhash configs in the torrc config here `cat ~/Library/Application\ Support/TorBrowser-Data/Tor/torrc`